g4eml/RP2040_LCD_Synth/README.md

    USB Stack: "Pico SDK"

-5. Connect the HMI Module to the USB port, hold down the BOOTSEL button and briefly press the reset Button.
+5. Connect the HMI Module to the USB port, hold down the BOOT button and briefly press the reset Button.

 6. Click Sketch/Upload.

 The Sketch should compile and upload automatically to the Pico.
-If the upload fails you may need to disconnect the module and then hold down the BOOTSEL button while reconnecting.
+If the upload fails you may need to disconnect the module and then hold down the BOOT button while reconnecting.

 ## Connections